awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 The AWS Panorama Appliance is a hardware device that connects to network\-enabled cameras over a local network connection\.
 It uses a Linux\-based operating system that includes the AWS Panorama Application SDK and supporting software for running computer vision applications\.

-To connect to AWS for appliance management and application deployment, the AWS Panorama Appliance uses a device certificate\.
+To connect to AWS for appliance management and application deployment, the appliance uses a device certificate\.
 You use the AWS Panorama console to generate a provisioning certificate\.
 The appliance uses this temporary certificate to complete initial setup and download a permanent device certificate\.

 **Important**
 The provisioning certificate that you generate in this procedure is only valid for 5 minutes\.
 If you do not complete the registration process within this time frame, you must start over\.

-**To register an AWS Panorama Appliance**
+**To register a appliance**

 1. Connect the USB drive to your computer\.
-Prepare the AWS Panorama Appliance by connecting the network and power cables\.
+Prepare the appliance by connecting the network and power cables\.
 The appliance powers on and waits for a USB drive to be connected\.

 1. Open the AWS Panorama console [Getting started page](https://console.aws.amazon.com/panorama/home#getting-started)\.